HduSy/Specialized/Roval/Project/vite.md

 })
 ```

-- [postcss-preset-env](https://github.com/csstools/postcss-preset-env)：convert modern CSS into something most browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments.
+- [postcss-preset-env](https://github.com/csstools/postcss-preset-env)：convert modern CSS into something most browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments.功能上🉑替代 `autoprefixer`
 - [autoprefixer](https://github.com/postcss/autoprefixer)：parse CSS and add vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com/).
 - [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem)：generates rem units from pixel units. 适配移动端应用